hoprnet/ethereum-provider/README.md

 Installation
 ------------
+If you want to create your own instance of Ethereum nodes, you can follow the following steps:
 - Create 4 Debian linux machines, they can be bare metal or virtual machines.
-- In case that you are using a dynamic ansible inventory, then modify the [hosts.yaml](./inventories/hosts.yaml) file to assign the hostnames to the desired groups `loadbalancers` and `nethermind`.
-Some dynamic ansible inventories use tag machines for grouping, so tagging the machine would be a simplier way.
+- In case you are using a dynamic Ansible inventory, modify the [hosts.yaml](./inventories/hosts.yaml) file to assign the hostnames to the desired groups `loadbalancers` and `nethermind`.
+Some dynamic Ansible inventories use tag machines for grouping, so tagging the machine would be a simpler way.
-- In case that you are using a static ansible inventory, then create a file called `ssh_config` at the root of this repo that will have the ssh configuration to connect to those linux machines.
+- In case you are using a static Ansible inventory, create a file called `ssh_config` at the root of this repo that will have the ssh configuration to connect to the linux machines which you created in the first step.
 Here is an example of the contents of that file:
   ````
   ## Load Balancers
   Host primary